Ocean Theme Fun Preschool Unit

 1. Create a sensory bin with artificial sea moss, plastic sea creatures, and artificial plants.

-2. Set up water play with funnels, spoons, cups, bowls for splashing, pouring and filling.
+2. Fill a bin with water.
+Add funnels, spoons, cups and bowls, for splashing, pouring and filling.

 3. Provide sandbox play with sea shells, polished stones, and scoops.